 I'm a landscape photographer based in Vancouver, British Columbia.
-Over the last few years, landscape photography has become a core part of who I am, transforming the way I see the world and becoming my deepest passion.
+Over the last 10 years landscape photography has become a core part of who I am, transforming the way I see the world and becoming my deepest passion.
 For a very long time, I was directionless and had no idea what I wanted to do with my life.
 When I picked up a camera, everything slowly but surely started to change.

-To put it simply, photography is a vehicle to express myself and push my comfort zone.
+Photography is a means to express myself and push my comfort zone.
 I used to spend my days writing code and exploring virtual worlds, oblivious to the very real and beautiful world around me.
 Through photography, I learned how to not only see the world, but how to experience it as well.

 My goal with my images is not to strictly document the environment, but also to convey my experiences and feelings.
 To help achieve this, I use a variety of post-processing methods to create something that I can call my own.
 I'm also a firm believer in discovering new compositions and exploring the lesser known places.

 In September 2020 I quit my job to pursue this venture full time.
 I hope you enjoy following along, as I have exciting plans for the next few years that will continue to push my comfort zone and lead to new places.